pdee/pdee/doc/commands-python-mode.rst

 --------
 Start an interactive Python interpreter in another window.
   Interactively, C-u prompts for a new buffer-name.
-  C-u 2 prompts for `py-python-command-args'.
+  C-u 2 prompts for ‘py-python-command-args’.
-  If `default-directory' is a remote file name, it is also prompted to change if called with a prefix arg.
+  If ‘default-directory’ is a remote file name, it is also prompted to change if called with a prefix arg.

-  Returns py-shell's buffer-name.
+  Returns py-shell’s buffer-name.
-  Optional string PYSHELLNAME overrides default `py-shell-name'.
+  Optional string PYSHELLNAME overrides default ‘py-shell-name’.
   BUFFER allows specifying a name, the Python process is connected to